QGEP/docs/en/user-guide/network-following/index.rst

 Refresh network topology
 ------------------------

+.. attention:: This feature is not available if the rights configuration has been done correctly (the user does not have the rights to refresh the network).

 * Before using the network following tools, be sure, that your network topology is updated

 * To refresh the network topology, you select the layer **vw_qgep_reach** and set the layer to the edit mode